 Well, I decided to buy this Wellness Core at Pet Smart, bring it home and see if my dogs even like this stuff.
 Of course they did.

 I also mentioned cooking food for them, versus buying dry dog food and that might be a better option for them.
 So, I tried that as well.
-I have loads of brown rice, so I cooked that in my rice cooker and once it was almost done, I grabbed a large bag of frozen vegetables that contained corn, peas, green beans and carrots and threw that in there as well.
+I have loads of brown rice, so I cooked that in my rice cooker.
+Once it was almost done, I grabbed a large bag of frozen vegetables that contained corn, peas, green beans and carrots and threw that in there as well.

 I chopped up some hot dogs that had been sitting in my fridge for a week and added those to the mix.
 Let it all cool off completely and I dished them up.

 I made the food for them before buying the Wellness, and they seemed to really enjoy the homemade food.
-The only thing, is the rice came out a little sticky and I noticed that the smaller dogs didn’t really enjoy the sticky rice as much as my large dog.
+The only thing is, the rice came out a little sticky.
+I noticed that the smaller dogs didn’t really enjoy the sticky rice as much as my large dog.

 I also realized that the ratio of rice to meat and vegetables was too high.
 It was very heavy in carbs, so mixing the amount of food in equal portions was a little hard the first try.
 Less rice, more meat and vegetables.
 Had I gotten the portions more accurate, I do think they would have enjoyed that more.

 So Which Is Better?
-Homemade Or Store Bought?
+Homemade Or Store Bought Dog Food?

 If I continue with the homemade, I would want to mix up the ingredients of course.
 Hot dog meat is not the ideal meat I’d want to give my dogs, I simply had it on hand so used it.
-A pack of thinly sliced steaks would cost $10 which came with a lot of meat that I would imagine would last the 7 days, so that would make the meals $12/week or $48/month.
+A pack of thinly sliced steaks cost $10.
+The steaks were a lot of meat that lasted 7 days, so that would make the meals $12/week or $48/month.
 Still not expensive overall.

 There Are Pros And Cons To Both.